 You can also investigate a specific resource with detailed resource metrics, which aggregate performance information for a single resource.
 Go even deeper and view one load of that resource, using the exact request and response headers to pinpoint a performance issue.

-one.newrelic.com > Synthetic monitoring > (select a monitor) > Resources: Use the Resources page to analyze the performance of each resource on your website, and to access detailed metrics with individual resource loads.
+one.newrelic.com > Synthetic monitoring > (select a monitor) > Resources: Use the Resources page to analyze the performance of each resource on your website and access detailed metrics with individual resource loads.

 Use the Resources page to understand the performance impact of each resource on your website: